 In the past week alone he has shown up outside my door and at our neighborhood park shouting and threatening to shoot me and kill me in front of our children for not answering the phone when he called.

 I do not understand how a man can behave this way toward a woman that has mothered his children.
+This instance is just one of several other traumatizing incidents I have endured with this man, varying in degrees of, stress, trauma, and severity.

 Are you a survivor or know someone who is a survivor of domestic abuse.
 What are your thoughts on the issue?
 What did you do, what actions are you taking to protect yourself?